marioyasuo/AutoMapper/Projection.md

     	public string Title { get; set; }
     }

-Because the names of the destination properties do not exactly match up to the source property (CalendarEventForm.EventDate would need to be CalendarEventForm.EventDateDate), we need to specify custom member mappings in our type map configuration:
+Because the names of the destination properties do not exactly match up to the source property (CalendarEvent.Date would need to be CalendarEventForm.EventDate), we need to specify custom member mappings in our type map configuration:

     // Model
     var calendarEvent = new CalendarEvent